 Front wheel too big for me,

-After winter, and growing,
+After winter, and growing tall,

-I'd be riding free and tall.
+I'd be riding tall and Free.

-Seat was loose, front wheel bent,
+Seat was loose, and front wheel bent,

-A touch of paint in need,
+A touch of paint, great need,

 Grandpa's shop is where it went,

 I tried to ride for about a week,